-This is because the specific contours of the vernacular domain necessarily emerge from the collective activities of each political community.
 We must insist that no model can or should be scaled universally [...
 Scaling ability is an] adventure of imagining and constructing new frameworks in which individuals and communities can develop.

 These new econo-linguistic networks that implement money as a fully programmable protocol, which anyone is free to use and where the cost of speaking meaningfully is well-defined everywhere do not fit well into any model we have.
 To reference Eric Raymond again, they are neither cathedral nor bazaar.
-However, as with everything else in this course, serene temples and bustling merchant tables are not separate ideas: they are two ends of the same spectrum.
+However, as with everything else in this course, serene temples and bustling merchant tables are not mutually exclusive: they are two ends of the same spectrum.

-Before we managed to merge the narratives around which we organize and our shared records of societal debt, Jesus had to throw the tables out the temple.
+Before we managed to merge the narratives around which we organize with our shared records of societal debt, Jesus had to throw the tables out the temple.
 However, it wasn't because the two are fundamentally incompatible.
 Three gospels state that his reason was that the authorities were thieving from the people.
 If you control the temple - i.e. the people's access to meaning - then you can use it to manipulate commercial transactions for your own benefit.
 It was these tables of power Jesus overturned.

-Q: A shared global computing surface which spans physical space is the _____ ____ of our time.
+Prompt: A shared global computing surface which spans physical space is the _____ ____ of our time.

-Exploring truth together using shared tools no-one controls creates the conditions required to fuel lifelong learning, that is to scale ability across the species.
+Exploring truth together using shared tools no-one controls creates the conditions required to fuel lifelong learning, that is, to scale ability across the species.
 Language was the first logically decentralized system and increases in literacy have always resulted in large social changes; tectonic shifts in how we relate (to) our shared myths.
 Scaled blockchains are the evolution of logically decentralized systems for the creation, negotiation, and transfer of value.

 What will you use this technology to say?

-Q: Faith and finance are not separate activities.
+Prompt: Faith and finance are not separate activities.
 For instance, the Latin root of the word "religion" originally meant what?